 On November 10, 2018, the ACLU-NH filed a federal class action lawsuit against the State of New Hampshire challenging its systemic practice of involuntarily detaining people who may be experiencing mental health crises in hospital emergency rooms without providing them any due process, appointed counsel, or opportunity to contest their detention.
 This practice is known as “psychiatric boarding.”
 As of October 31, 2018, approximately 46 adults and 4 children were being involuntarily “boarded” in emergency rooms while awaiting admission to a Designated Receiving Facility (DRF) like New Hampshire Hospital.
-Though emergency room wait times without due process can vary, they can last up to three weeks.
+Though emergency room wait times without due process can vary, they can last up to four weeks.

 People who present in hospital emergency departments because of a mental health crisis should not be deprived of their liberty without due process.
 They are entitled to a prompt hearing regardless of the fact that they are confined in an emergency room rather than the state hospital.
 Providing hearings for people boarded in emergency rooms because of a mental health crisis will ensure that only those who are truly dangerous to themselves or others remain confined.